roy1210/JS_Vue_VS_Monster/README.md

 # VS Monster
-Game for beat the monster
+Game for beat the monster.

 This app is made with CDN of vue.js, not by vue-cli.

 ![preview](./vsmonster.jpg)